 Adjustment of Status (AOS) is a process that allows individuals who are present in the United States to apply for permanent resident status, also known as a green card.
 In our last blog post, we went into detail on what the process entails.
 If you’d like to read more about it, you can check it out here.

-In this post, we would like to cover some questions that are the most asked about the AOS process to help you better understand what is involved.
+In this post, we would like to cover some frequently asked questions (FAQs) about the Adjustment of Status process to help you better understand what is involved.

 How long does the Adjustment of Status process take?